THE DOVER WAR MEMORIAL PROJECT

 Emery, F. P.

 Francis Patrick Emery, 2325293, was a Corporal in the Royal Corps of Signals.
-He was 22 when he died on 12th February 1944, and is commemorated on the East Africa Memorial, Kenya.
+He had gained an entry into the Corps when a boy.
+He was 22 when he drowned at sea on 12 February 1944, and is commemorated on the East Africa Memorial, Kenya.
+Column 5

 Everall, F. J.